pharmbio/robot_lab_grafana_dashboards/README.md

 # Robot lab Grafana dashboards
-Grafana dashboards for monitoring of the AROS lab sensors an robots
+Grafana dashboards for monitoring of the AROS lab sensors and robots
 <br>
 <br>
 <br>